rspatial/terra/python/README.md

 # terra (Python)

-Python bindings for the **terra** geospatial C++ library, with the same core types and API as the R package "terra".
+Python version of the **terra** pacakage for spatial data handling.

 ## Build (Linux / WSL)

-Use a virtual environment (recommended on Ubuntu, which uses PEP 668 for the system Python):
+Use a virtual environment (recommended on Ubuntu):

 ```bash
 cd python